alex-bellon/wikipedia/README.md

 - [Selection Bias](https://en.wikipedia.org/wiki/Selection_bias) - the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.
 - [Semantic satiation](https://en.wikipedia.org/wiki/Semantic_satiation) - a psychological phenomenon in which repetition causes a word or phrase to temporarily lose meaning for the listener, who then perceives the speech as repeated meaningless sounds.
 - [Sensory-specific Satiety](https://en.wikipedia.org/wiki/Sensory-specific_satiety) - a sensory hedonic phenomenon that refers to the declining satisfaction generated by the consumption of a certain type of food, and the consequent renewal in appetite resulting from the exposure to a new flavor or food.
+- [Somatoparaphrenia](https://en.wikipedia.org/wiki/Somatoparaphrenia) - a type of monothematic delusion where one denies ownership of a limb or an entire side of one's body.

 ## Things
 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.